Read This First

 Prompt 4: How will work-as-an-option affect the human psyche and social interactions?

-The central claim is this: As AI advances and automates many forms of work, the concept of work-as-an-option—where work is no longer a necessity for financial survival but a choice—will significantly impact the human psyche and social interactions.
+In plain terms: As AI advances and automates many forms of work, the concept of work-as-an-option—where work is no longer a necessity for financial survival but a choice—will significantly impact the human psyche and social interactions.

 People will have the freedom to pursue activities that bring them joy and fulfillment, leading to higher overall life satisfaction.
 This could result in increased creativity, personal growth, and exploration of passions.